BrianStritch/Brian-Stritch-P5-BS_Auto_parts/README.md

     3. [**Acknowledgements**](#acknowledgements)

 ## UX
-This project was designed to allow users to, through CRUD functionality, manage bookings for the restaurant, reviews from guests past present.
+This project was designed to allow users to, through CRUD functionality, , reviews from guests past present.
 In particular;
 - Allows users to create an account through the signup form
 - Allows users to edit their accounts details on their profile page
 - Allows users to delete their accounts from their profile page